Outline

 628 Members

 Hollyburn participates in its first-ever club exchange with Nakkertok Nordics from Ottawa.
 The Adult/Masters program is now a regular club program offering.
 The University/College Racing program is introduced to partner with and offer training opportunities for those attending local university or college programs such as the UBC Nordics.
+President Dirk Rohde wins Cross Country Canada’s Volunteer of the Year Award.

 2014-15 Dirk Rohde 326 Program Participants (inc. 13 Adult/Masters)